AABoyles/LessWrong-Portable/README.md

 npm install
 ```

-Finally, run `build.js`, along with the [name of the book you want to build](https://github.com/AABoyles/LessWrong-Portable/tree/master/meta).
+Finally, run `npm start <book>`, along with the [name of the book you want to build](https://github.com/AABoyles/LessWrong-Portable/tree/master/meta).
 Currently, the options include:

 * `default` - A dummy package that demonstrates the JSON schema by creating an ebook containing only [this post](https://www.lesserwrong.com/posts/ANDbEKqbdDuBCQAnM/about-lesswrong-2-0).
 * `codex` - [The Codex of Scott Alexander](https://www.lesserwrong.com/codex)